 Functions: The mission of the Wisconsin Employment Relations Commission (WERC) is to promote peaceful labor relations and collective bargaining throughout the State of Wisconsin and to serve as a neutral decision-maker regarding State employee civil service appeals.
 To accomplish that mission, the WERC has jurisdiction over certain private sector labor relations matters under the Wisconsin Employment Peace Act (WEPA) (Subchapter 1, Chapter 111, Wis.
 Stats.), over municipal labor relations under the Municipal Employment Relations Act (MERA) (Subchapter IV, Chapter 111, Wis.
 Stats.), over state labor relations under the State Employment Labor Relations Act (SELRA) (Subchapter V, Chapter 111, Wis.
 Stats.), and over civil service appeals filed pursuant to Sec.
 230.45 (1), Stats.
 The WERC's labor relations work includes conducting elections to determine if employees wish to continue to be represented by their current collective bargaining representative; issuing decisions regarding unfair labor practice, election, unit clarification, and declaratory ruling cases; mediating collective bargaining disputes; providing arbitration services for grievances arising over the interpretation and application of existing collective bargaining agreements; and serving as independent hearing officers.
 The WERC also provides training designed to enable the employees, employers and unions to work together to achieve common goals.
 The WERC's State employee civil service work primarily involves the issuance of decisions determining whether the State acted within its authority when disciplining, hiring or classifying employees.
-Organization: The WERC consists of three Commissioners appointed by the Governor, with the consent of the Senate, for six-year terms with one Commissioner designated by the Governor to serve as Chairperson for a two-year term.
-The WERC has a staff of five attorney hearing examiners/mediators/arbitrators and two administrative support personnel.
-The Agency's organization is charted as follows:
+Organization: During the 2015-2017 biennium the WERC consisted of three Commissioners appointed by the Governor, with the consent of the Senate, for six-year terms with one Commissioner designated by the Governor to serve as Chairperson for a two-year term.
+The WERC had a staff of five attorney hearing examiners/mediators/arbitrators and two administrative support personnel.
+The Agency's organization was as follows and does not reflect changes made in the FY2017-19 biennial budget: